../vm-guest-os-debian

 qemu-img convert -p -f raw -O vdi "${GUEST_IMAGE_NAME}" "${GUEST_IMAGE_VDI}"

-We can also convert it to the format used by WSL (Microsoft Hyper-V VHDX format).
+As well as to the format used by WSL (Microsoft Hyper-V VHDX format).

 GUEST_IMAGE_VHDX="$(basename "${GUEST_IMAGE_NAME}" | cut -d'.' -f1).vhdx" && \